 Even without statistical issues, translating event date and climate data into estimates of tracking requires a firm biological understanding of an organism’s cues, which we rarely have (Chmura et al., 2019).
 Currently, ‘tracking’ is often measured as the relationship between the dates of an event and a simple abiotic metric.
 Such measures, however, are almost always proxies for a more complicated underlying physiology where simple cues, such as warm temperatures or snowpack, can be modified by other cues, such as photoperiod, drought or light spectra (Bagnall, 1993; Stinchcombe et al., 2004).
 Modelling multivariate cues, however, is inherently difficult (Chuine et al., 2016), especially since one cue may dominate in many conditions (Chuine et al., 2016).
 Tracking in species with longer generation times may be especially complicated, as species may track low-frequency climate signals and make investment choices on far longer timescales than species with shorter lifespans (Morris et al., 2008).

-Addressing these issues is possible if we embrace our inner physiologists—or collaborate with one—to develop models that explicitly include species’ cues.
-Research on model systems has highlighted the multivariate nature of most cues at the genetic level (Wilczek et al., 2010)—where expressed differences in phenology are the outcome of one genetic pathway under different environmental regimes (Stinchcombe et al., 2004; Wilczek et al., 2009; Chang et al., 2021).
+Addressing these issues is possible if we embrace our inner physiologists – or collaborate with one – to develop models that explicitly include species’ cues.
+Research on model systems has highlighted the multivariate nature of most cues at the genetic level (Wilczek et al., 2010), where expressed differences in phenology are the outcome of one genetic pathway under different environmental regimes (Stinchcombe et al., 2004; Wilczek et al., 2009; Chang et al., 2021).
 Such work on the heritability and underlying genetics of phenological plasticity has often found similar genes with similar functions across taxa (Wilczek et al., 2010; Chang et al., 2021).
 This provides hope for a more general framework where cue systems can be identified more quickly.
 Such a framework would also allow forecasts that include the shifting genetics of phenology as species shift their ranges with climate change (e.g. Lustenhouwer et al., 2018).

 Models that include species’ cues and consider the framework under which we expect cue systems have evolved (e.g. bet-hedging) could further a general framework for what cue systems we expect across species and environments.
 We then must interrogate these models to understand when they work and where they fail [see Johansson & Bolmgren, (2019) for an example].
 This approach can help embrace the contradictory pulls of conducting experiments to identify mechanistic cues and understanding how they are filtered through the multivariate climate of the real world (see Wilczek et al., 2010, 2009).